Assianism: Ethics

 According to Assian doctrines, human nature is the same as the nature of all being.
-Mankind is a microcosm within a macrocosm, or broader context, and the same is true for all other beings.
+Humankind is a microcosm within a macrocosm, or broader context, and the same is true for all other beings.
 The universe is kept in harmony by Uas or Ard, the order of God, the foundation of divine reason, measure, and righteousness (bar).
 The deities (daudzhita or ualimon) form the world according to this universal law, while demons (uayguyta or dalimon) are those entities which act disrupting the good contexts of the deities, and are the causes of illness and death.
 Every entity is governed "by it itself" within its own sphere of responsibility; God and its order are not seen as an external force of coercion.

-These positive and negative forces also influence humanity's consciousness: A man may take the side of either deities or demons, and this choice will shape this man's life and action.
-If a man is able to subdue passions, not putting exclusively egoistic material motives in his actions, he becomes open to the Uas, or its receptacle (уасдан, uasdan; good-spell receptacle), a wise noble who perceives the order of God and higher spirits and receives their energy, acting like them by producing good, truth and beauty.
-On the contrary, if a man's actions are driven by egoistic material ends, Dalimon and demons own him and he becomes a source of evil, lie and ugliness.
-In the words of Khetag Morgoyev, mankind is endowed with the free will to choose between good and evil, deities and demons.
+These positive and negative forces also influence humanity's consciousness: A person may take the side of either deities or demons, and this choice will shape this person's life and action.
+If a person is able to subdue passions, not putting exclusively egoistic material motives in their actions, they become open to the Uas, or its receptacle (уасдан, uasdan; good-spell receptacle), a wise noble who perceives the order of God and higher spirits and receives their energy, acting like them by producing good, truth and beauty.
+On the contrary, if a person's actions are driven by egoistic material ends, Dalimon and demons own that person, who then becomes a source of evil, lies and ugliness.
+In the words of Khetag Morgoyev, humankind is endowed with the free will to choose between good and evil, deities and demons.